dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 Setup:
 - clone the repository
+- install rust
+- This project includes external rust code, after installing rust run this build script:
+  - Extern/Rust/system_runtime/build.sh
+  - this will build the rust project and copy the artifacts to the unity project
 - open the project in unity 2020.1
-- This project includes external rust code, to build run the build script:
-  - Extern/Rust/system_runtime/build.sh